 The answer to all of these questions comes down to one thing: doctors do not know which medications need prior authorizations when you leave the office.
 There are many insurance companies and they all have different requirements for coverage and payment.
 The doctor usually does not know until the patient finds out at the pharmacy.

-The prior authorization is a complex process with many stakeholders involved.
-Again, this can feel like a game of hot potato; everyone wants to touch it but no one wants to hold on to it.
+The prior authorization is a complex process with many stakeholders.
+Again, this can feel like a game of hot potato.
+Everyone touches it but no one wants to hold on to it.

 A simplified version of the prior authorization process looks like this: